ArtemisRex/prototyping-games-with-html-and-github/README.md

 * Github is awesome: Github is a great way to share your code with the world.
 As a hiring manager, it is one of the first things I look at when reviewing candidates.

 ###Cons
-* Static hosting: You can upload JavaScript libraries like [twitter bootstrap] [reference]() and [jquery]() but github does not provide a datastore option.
+* Static hosting: You can upload JavaScript libraries like [twitter bootstrap](http://getbootstrap.com/2.3.2/) and [jquery](http://jquery.com/) but github does not provide a datastore option.
 So far for my prototyping needs this has been an acceptable tradeoff.
 * Your pages are wide open (potential con).
 While you can lock down your repo by making it private, at the time of this writing the pages are still publicly visible [try this out!]

 Conclusion